joneswr11/raylib-examples/README.md

 - add the include and lib folder in the project
 - make sure you compile against those lib files
 - if using textures, audio etc. you need to have the resources folder in the same folder as the executable
+- add '-Wl,--subsystem,windows' to LDFLAGS to hide console window and printing out all the openGL information such as gpu info, texture loading/unloading etc.